ckormanyos/real-time-cpp/examples/chapter06_01a/readme.md

 In other words, they have been _ROM_'ed.
 As it turns out, _ROM_-ing constant data can at times require somewhat intricate programming.
-In particular, this is the case for the avr-gcc tool chain.
+In particular, this is the case for the gcc-avr tool chain.
 Example chapter06_01a puts some semi-formal structure (in C++11-style) around this architectural characteristic.